runpod/docs/docs/serverless/vllm/openai-compatibility.md

 You can find a complete list of vLLM environment variables on the [GitHub README](https://github.com/runpod-workers/worker-vllm#environment-variables).

-## Implementation differences

-While the vLLM worker aims for high compatibility, there are some differences from OpenAI's implementation:

-1. **Token counting**: Token counts may differ slightly from OpenAI models.
-2. **Streaming format**: The exact chunking of streaming responses may vary.
-3. **Error format**: Error responses follow a similar but not identical format.
-4. **Rate limits**: Rate limits follow RunPod's endpoint policies rather than OpenAI's.

-The vLLM worker also currently has some limitations:

-- Functions/tools API is not currently supported
-- Some OpenAI-specific features like moderation endpoints are not available
-- Vision models and multimodal capabilities depend on the underlying model support

 ## Client libraries

 The OpenAI-compatible API works with standard [OpenAI client libraries](https://platform.openai.com/docs/libraries):